thegreatshasha/daily_logs/29 October 2015.md

 ## Productivity
 * Figured out how to use keras by y' trick
+* Did two transistor led flasher \m/
+* Managed to sleep on one chair

 ## Plan
 * Write part 1 feedforward code, then recording, then gradient code.